gcziprusz/project-tmpl/README-SETUP.md

 ## Development/Deployment Scenarios

 We'll do most of our development locally with `sam` like we've been doing so far.
 Requests that access and/or manipulate data in DynamoDB will continue to reach out to the DynamoDB tables in AWS.
-There are 3 different scenarios that you will use (and a fourth that we'll use during our final capstone project).
+There are 3 different scenarios that you will use.
 You should work through each Scenario in the order listed your first time through to configure all the necessary parts.

 ### Prerequisites